 Interestingly, she doesn’t resolve the question (yet).
 The goal is to surface ideas and value reflection and participation so she merely shares a series of students thoughts read lovingly from the chat while telling them (and showing) how interesting she thinks they are.

 Cleverly she cuts off the chat after letting students weigh in.
 This allows her to copy and paste it right then and there so she’ll know later who actually participated and can follow up with anyone who didn’t, but she’s also thinking about focus and attention.
-Finally, Shelby transitions from the chat directly into reading and a bit of pencil to paper reflection.
+Finally, Shelby transitions from the chat directly into reading and a bit of pencil-to-paper reflection.
 This is wonderful.
-Pencil-to-paper writing is still important, even online, and it’s great opportunity for kids to get to use writing in that format to develop their thoughts privately.
+Pencil-to-paper writing is still important, even online, and it’s a great opportunity for kids to get to use writing in that format to develop their thoughts privately.

-Now here’s her colleague Mika Salazar, a 7th grade science teacher.
-She’s using the chat for retrieval practice (hooray!) to make sure that student learning gets encoded in long term memory.
+Now here’s her colleague Mika Salazar, a 7th-grade science teacher.
+She’s using the chat for retrieval practice (hooray!) to make sure that student learning gets encoded in long-term memory.

 We loved the playful way she made the activity feel fun and like a game show by having students get their fingers ready on the keyboard.
-Great narration of the positive to make sure they with her too, by the way.
+Great narration of the positive to make sure they are with her too, by the way.

 Similar sunny, upbeat, and engaging tone as to what we saw in Shelby’s room.
 She narrates the chat back to students too, showing them that she appreciates every answer even when the first question is easy and everyone gets it.

 The second question takes it up a notch.
-First, cold calling students to read the question is a great way to make sure they stay engaged, focused and involved.
+First, cold-calling students to read the question is a great way to make sure they stay engaged, focused, and involved.
 She breaks her question apart into four shorter answers so it feels faster and more lively.
 Again as soon as students engage actively they can feel the appreciation coming from Mika: “I see those fingers typing.
 Thank you, Dillon, Thank you Naomi.
 Excellent Shalimar…”

 Then she stretches them a bit.
 When they all get that “A” is the crest of the wave she asks them to chat again: “What’s another word I could use for crest.”